-Manulife IM has deployed the services of a proxy voting services provider to ensure the timely casting of votes, and to provide relevant and timely proxy voting research to inform our voting decisions.
-Through this process, the proxy voting services provider populates initial recommended voting decisions that are aligned with the Manulife IM voting principles outlined in Appendix B. These voting recommendations are then submitted, processed, and ultimately tabulated.
-Manulife IM retains the authority and operational functionality to submit different voting instructions after these initial recommendations from the proxy voting services provider have been submitted, based on Manulife IM's assessment of each situation.
-As Manulife IM reviews voting recommendations and decisions, as articulated below, Manulife IM will often change voting instructions based on those reviews.
-Manulife IM periodically reviews the detailed policies created by the proxy voting service provider to ensure consistency with our voting principles, to the extent this is possible.
+Through the proxy voting execution process, the proxy voting services provider populates initial recommended voting decisions using the relevant policy that considers a range of issues.

+These voting recommendations are then submitted, processed, and ultimately tabulated.
+Manulife IM retains the authority and operational functionality to submit different voting instructions after these initial recommendations from the proxy voting services provider have been submitted based on Manulife IM's assessment of each situation.
+As Manulife IM reviews voting recommendations and decisions, as articulated below, Manulife IM may change voting instructions based on those reviews.